Flying with Your Cavachon: A Stress-Free Guide to Airline Travel

 Don’t wait until the day of your flight to introduce your pup to the carrier.
 Help your Cavachon feel comfortable by letting them spend time in the carrier at home—add soft bedding and a favorite toy or blanket that smells like you.

-A few days before the flight:
+A few days before travel

 Here are a few things to keep in mind the day of your flight: